 - The Pediatric BTTI is best suited for those who work mainly with pediatric populations (those aged 18 and younger).
 The Pediatric BTTI is geared towards those who are new to treating OCD and related disorders in kids and teens, as well as those who have been treating OCD and related disorders for a while but would like to improve upon their skills.

-- The Advanced Training Forum is only open to those who have completed the general BTTI, and is geared towards those who are more advanced in working with OCD and related disorders.
+- The Advanced Training Forum is only open to those who have completed a BTTI, and is geared towards those who are more advanced in working with OCD and related disorders.

 Are there any pre-requisites for attending a BTTI?

-There are no pre-requisites for attending the general, pediatric, and hoarding BTTIs.
-The Advanced Training Forum requires all attendees to have previously attended a General BTTI.
+There are no pre-requisites for attending the general or pediatric BTTIs.
+The Advanced Training Forum requires all attendees to have previously attended a BTTI.

 How much does the BTTI cost?

-The cost of registration is $500 for each BTTI training.
-This fee includes the cost of continuing education credits for all BTTIs, and follow-up consultation calls for the General, Pediatric, and Hoarding BTTIs.
-All registered BTTI attendees must have a current professional membership with the IOCDF, which may involve an additional $125 membership fee if they do not have one already.
+The cost of registration is $650 for each BTTI training.
+This fee includes the cost of continuing education credits for all BTTIs, and follow-up consultation calls for the General and Pediatric BTTIs.
+All registered BTTI attendees must have a current professional membership with the IOCDF, which may involve an additional $150 membership fee if they do not have one already.

 Are continuing education credits offered?